You may recall that last month I took it upon myself to undertake a 30-day Green Smoothie Challenge.

 Well I have certainly found my preferences and have also come up with a few ideas in terms of preparation….more investigations yet to come on that.
 I didn’t try a new flavour every day since I usuall made up a large pitcher and then froze two portion for following days, so roughly a new flavour combo every three days.

 I quickly discover my favourite fruit mixer….mango!
 The intense sweetness and the high pectin content make for a super smooth smoothie capable of disguising a lot of greens!
 Also the yellow colour makes for a refreshingly coloured smoothie whereas red berries create more of a green sludge…not so easy on the eyes!
 I found that with mango I could use lots of different types of leafy greens without really noticing the difference.

-This guide is also a really great reasource in making your own.
+This guide is also a really great resource in making your own.

-Here are a selection of my smoothie combinations (they make anywhere between 1 and 3 glasses worth):
+Here are a selection of my smoothie combinations:

-10) 1 cup spinach, 5 basil leaves, ½ cup blueberrys, 1 tbs cashew butter, 1 tsp maca powder, 1 tsp carob powder, 1 cup water, 6 dates (tasted horrible)
+- 1 cup spinach, 5 basil leaves, ½ cup blueberries, 1 tbs cashew butter, 1 tsp maca powder, 1 tsp carob powder, 1 cup water, 6 dates (tasted horrible)

 Key things I discovered:

 Using red berries turns the smoothie a sludgey dark colour, using banana/apple/mango keeps it a lighter green colour.
 If using berries (Particularly blue berries) add cacao/carob so that it looks chocolatey and not sludgy.

 Celery and cucumber and mint leaves were refreshing additions.

 Fresh mango is my favourite fruit mixer, fresh is much better than frozen as it has a sweeter stringer taste.